poseidon-framework/poseidon-framework.github.io/trident.md

 ```

 which lists all individuals with their package, group and individual name.

+And again, use `--remote` to view individuals from the remote server.

+The `--individuals` option also provides an option to add more information from the metadata files.
+For example `--jannoColum Country --jannoColumn Date_C14_Uncal_BP` add these two specified columns to the output table.

+Finally, you can use `--raw` to output the table unformatted, which is useful if you want to further process it using tools like `grep` or `awk`.

 #### Summarise command
 `summarise` prints some general summary statistics for a given poseidon dataset taken from the .janno files.